 Feed the birds

-Birds find it hard to source food in the Winter, especially as the berries and seeds have begun to rot and many insects are hidden underneath the frozen earth, so leaving some bird seed out for our feathered friends is always a good idea.
+Birds find it hard to source food in the Winter, especially as the berries and seeds have begun to rot and many insects are hidden underneath the frozen earth, so leaving bird seed out for our feathered friends is always a good idea.
 Vine House Farm provide an excellent selection of seed and 4% of every sale goes to Durham Wildlife Trust.

 Look out for pond life